nodists/nodist/README.md

 # nodist
 A Node version manager for the windows folks out there.
+Inspired by [n](https://github.com/visionmedia/n).

 ## Install
 Install node and npm at once, using the [msi installer](http://nodejs.org/#download).